scala-steward/izumi-r2/doc/microsite/src/main/tut/distage/00_distage.md

 ### Auto-Factories

 `distage` can automatically create `Factory` classes from suitable traits.
-This feature is especially useful for `akka`.
+This feature is especially useful for `Akka`.

 Given a class `ActorFactory`: